tiendv/videosummarizationframework/source/src/baseline/rethinking-evs/README.md

 Convet boundaries of video to name_video.npy
 ### Input

-- Path of folder information of dataset (' .csv'):
+- Path of folder information of dataset (' .csv')

-`/mmlabstorage/workingspace/VideoSum/videosummarizationframework/data/input_data/BBC_EastEnder/BBC_video.csv`

 - Path of folder boundaries (' .npy')

-- Path save output:
+- Path save output

-`/mmlabstorage/workingspace/VideoSum/videosummarizationframework/data/BBC_processed_data/time_shots_bbc/One-peak_Random_Knapsack`

 ### Run code
 Accessing the working directory: